itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 6. Final statement:

-   * whether Run 3 can be accepted as repeatable against Run 2;
+   * whether Run3 can be accepted as repeatable against Run2;
    * whether further prompt changes are required

 ```